 Zwift can add an extra level of excitement, camaraderie and interest to an other wise boring subject of being sat inside on a trainer.

-There is even a next level, imagine you are riding up a hill in Zwift, it’s a steep hill and in reality you would be working hard and going slower. (or stopping and getting off the bike, like me 🙂 )
+Imagine you are riding up a hill in Zwift, it’s a steep hill and in reality you would be working hard and going slower. (or stopping and getting off the bike, like me 🙂 )

 Moving on and getting more technical.
 These things have to connect , Some trainers communicate power numbers to software via Bluetooth, Some Via ANT+, some both.
 In most cases there are adapters for everything.
 If say you wanted to use your ipad for Zwift then you can get and Ant+ adapter. or if you wanted to use your Laptop with Bluetooth you could also.

-Physical technicalities to notice
+QR or Thru Axle? –Physical technicalities to notice

-Since all of these trainers rely on supporting the back wheel in some fashion (both wheel on and off designs), you have to pay attention to the details.
+Since all of these trainers rely on supporting the back of the bike or wheel in some fashion (both wheel on and off designs), you have to pay attention to the details.
 If you have a regular road bike things are going to be easy.
-The spacing on the back wheel will be 130, standard not a problem.
+The spacing on the back wheel will be 130mm standard not a problem.
 You may have a cyclocross bike with 135mm or new mtn bike.
 Bikes with 142mm and 148mm Boost, this may or may-not be 12mm with different thread pitches.
 It all gets a bit complex as soon as you step into Thru axles.
 Fortunately most manufactures take care of this and have adapters.
 Certain bikes may cause a little more grief and you should check with the manufacturer how they accommodate such.

 For the Wheel off Kickr : 12mm x 142mm